nasa/fprime/Gds/docs/testAPI/user_guide.md

 - A new subhistory WILL be registered with the GDS to automatically receive data objects from its respective decoder (event/telemetry).
 - A new subhistory will NOT be managed by the Test API.
 It will not be cleared nor de-registered when a test case ends.

-Removing a sub-history is currently permanent as sub-histories can not be re-registered.
+Removing a sub-history is currently permanent as th API doesn't provide for sub-histories to be re-registered.
 Removing a sub-history will unsubscribe it from the GDS and it will no longer receive new data objects.

 ### Data object specifiers (event and channel arguments)